Felice63/React-Notes-1/README.md

 - This also applies to the image element which has to self-close as follows: `<img src="pics/192940u73.jpg" alt="" />`

-- JSX elements, though very similar to HTML elements, are actually JavaScript expressions, so they can be passes to variables, i.e: `const navBar = <nav>This is a nav bar</nav>;`
+- JSX elements, though very similar to HTML elements, are actually JavaScript expressions.
+They can be passes to variables, i.e: `const navBar = <nav>This is a nav bar</nav>;`

 ---
 # Attributes